 Check out mine below.

 #03.
-Join the party over on Pinterest
+Join the Pinterest revolution

 Did you know that Pinterest is considered to be the 4th largest traffic driver on the web, beating out sites like Yahoo for organic traffic.